JoaoVictorLong/Discord-Linux/docs/README.md

 2) Add this line:
 `@reboot "PATH OF THE SCRIPT"` -- I created on /usr/bin/discord

+## Upgrade

+Now this script create logs no jorunalctl.
+If you want to see when and what the script did. you just need to execution this command:
+`journalctl --facility local7`

 ## How this work

 This is just a simple BASH script.
 I made this in 10 minutos and may I will upgranding with new functionality in the future.